 03 of 16

-Two pools in Chandler, the Hamilton Aquatic Center, Mesquite Groves Aquatic Center and Nozomi Aquatic Centers have Spring Break sessions.
+Three pools in Chandler—the Hamilton Aquatic Center, Mesquite Groves Aquatic Center, and Nozomi Aquatic Centers—have Spring Break sessions.
 The Mesquite Groves Aquatic Center features a lap pool, diving area, two slides, water vortex, lazy river with tumble buckets, and a play area for kids.
-The Hamilton Aquatic Center features a lap pool, diving area, two slides, water vortex, current river and a play area for kids.
-The Nozomi Aquatic Center features a 25-Yard, 8-lane pool, a 112-ft. figure-eight water slide, a separate diving well with 1-meter diving board and a 3-meter diving board.
-Admission prices at Chandler pools range from $1 to... $2.25 per person.
-(Map)
+The Hamilton Aquatic Center features a lap pool, diving area, two slides, water vortex, a current river, and a play area for kids.
+The Nozomi Aquatic Center features a 25-yard, eight-lane pool, a 112-foot figure-eight water slide, a separate diving well with a one-meter diving board and a three-meter diving board.

+Hours and... pricing information very per pool, but costs are generally between $1 to $3 per person per day.
 Some other municipal public pools are also open.
-Check with your neighborhood parks and recreation department.
+Check with the neighborhood parks and recreation department for more information.

 04 of 16